naitoryo1234/Pachi_Test/README.md

 streamlit run app.py
 ```

-Then open the displayed local URL in your browser.

 ---

 ## Notes

-- This app uses estimated values from a CSV file.
+- This app uses **estimated values from a CSV file**, not official values.
+- The estimates were **created independently** for demonstration purposes.
-- It is intended for demonstration and reference purposes only.
+- Results are for educational and reference purposes only.